ChiChou/chichou.github.io/_posts/2020-08-06-x-site-escape--part-ii---look-up-a-shell-in-the-dictionary.markdown

 </script>
 ```

 Then the defination of `ExploitStage1` will automatically pop out in this floating layer and triggers our first inter-process XSS.
 This window is not Dictionary app yet, it belongs to `LookupViewService` process.
-It's WebView has no custom delegate handler, so the default behavior inWebKitLegacy is triggered.
-That is, a simplelocaiton.href navigation can make a universal link jump and open another app without user confirmation.
+Its WebView has no custom delegate handler, so the default behavior in `WebKitLegacy` is triggered.
+Simply a `locaiton.href` navigation to an universal link will jump to another app without user confirmation.

 ```
 * thread #1, queue = 'com.apple.main-thread', stop reason = breakpoint 1.3